The Eagle's Nest is found about 2km from Aus...

 Drinks included: No drinks included.
 All the chalets have an honesty bar in them.

-Photographic: The much photographed Namib Feral (wild) horses can often be found grazing beside the B4 road about 20km west of Klein Aus.
-The stunning scenery of high yellow grass and mountains makes for beautiful photo opportunities – and the location of the viewpoint frequented by the horses makes the photography in the afternoon generally better than it is in the morning.See more ideas for Photographic in Namibia
+Photography holidays: The much photographed Namib Feral (wild) horses can often be found grazing beside the B4 road about 20km west of Klein Aus.
+The stunning scenery of high yellow grass and mountains makes for beautiful photo opportunities – and the location of the viewpoint frequented by the horses makes the photography in the afternoon generally better than it is in the morning.See more ideas for Photography holidays in Namibia

 Walking: From Eagles Nest, guests have the option of two walking trails; the 12km Eagle trail (approx. 5 hours) and the 4km Mountain Trail (approx. 2½ hours).
 The surroundings are beautiful, and a great place for walking in Namibia.See more ideas for Walking in Namibia

 Attitude towards children: Yes children of all ages are welcome.